 Mission Commander Neil Armstrong (right) and pilot David R. Scott prepare to board the Gemini-Titan VIII..
 Gemini VIII successfully launched at 11:41 a.m.
 EST, 16 March 1966.
 The mission conducted the first docking of two spacecraft in orbit and landed safely back on Earth after an emergency abort.
 (Image Credit: NASA)

-Hooking up…the team of astronauts were embarking on one of the most ambitious and technically challenging missions of the Gemini program.[i]
+Hooking up…the team of astronauts was embarking on one of the most ambitious and technically challenging missions of the Gemini program.[i]

 Halfway around the world, in a remote, arid corner of an airfield near the ancient port city of Aden, another team was also busy at work.
 Wearing fatigues and Green Berets, this team was on standby, equipment at the ready to respond in the event something went terribly wrong with Gemini VIII.